• CRA

 Critical products Smart cards, secure elements, industrial safety systems EU cybersecurity certificate or third-party assessment

-What this means for SMEs: most small software vendors and IoT makers fall into "Standard" or "Important Class I" — meaning you can self-assess.
+Most small software vendors and IoT makers fall into "Standard" or "Important Class I", which means you can self-assess.
 Only firewalls, industrial control systems, and security hardware need third-party certification.
 The CRA Fast Check tool can pin down your class in about a minute.

 Core manufacturer obligations

 Article 13 lists the manufacturer's duties.
-Here are the ones that matter most for SMEs, translated from legalese into plain English.
+Below are the ones that matter most for SMEs, in plain language.

 1. Security by design & by default (Annex I, Part I)